 Thrilling Coastal Walks

 🥾 Beginner to intermediateAustralia's coastline delivers some of the world's most dramatic walking trails.
-The Great Ocean Walk in Victoria passes the Twelve Apostles and towering sea cliffs.
-Sydney's Bondi to Coogee trail hugs sandstone headlands above crashing surf.
-Queensland's headland walks — Burleigh, Noosa, and Cape Tribulation — combine tropical beauty with relatively easy terrain.
+The Great Ocean Walk in Victoria passes the Twelve Apostles and towering sea cliffs over eight days of genuine wilderness.
+Sydney's Bondi to Coogee trail hugs sandstone headlands above crashing surf in a 6-kilometre route that can be completed in two hours but deserves half a day.
+Queensland's headland walks — Burleigh Heads, Noosa, and Cape Tribulation — combine tropical beauty with relatively easy terrain and abundant wildlife.

-Coastal walks are among the most accessible adventure activities in Australia — many are well-maintained, suitable for beginners, and free.
-The reward-to-effort ratio is exceptional.
+Coastal walks are among the most accessible adventure activities in Australia — many are well-maintained, suitable for beginners, and entirely free.
+The reward-to-effort ratio is exceptional: minimal equipment, no booking required for most, and scenery that rivals far more demanding treks.

 Water Sports Paradise

 🏄 Varies by activityWith over 35,000 kilometres of coastline, Australia is built for water sports.
 Surfing at Byron Bay, paddleboarding in the Whitsundays, sea kayaking alongside dolphins in Jervis Bay, and snorkelling with sea lions off South Australia's coast are all world-class experiences.
-Introductory lessons are widely available — you don't need prior experience to get on the water.
+Introductory lessons are widely available — you don't need prior experience to get on the water in most cases.

 Water temperatures vary dramatically from tropical north to temperate south.
 In Queensland, you can surf in boardshorts year-round.
-In Victoria and Tasmania, pack a wetsuit.
+In Victoria and Tasmania, pack a wetsuit regardless of the time of year.
+Stinger season (October–May) affects tropical Queensland waters — always check local advisories and use stinger suits in marine parks during this period.

 Rock Climbing & Abseiling

 ⛰️ Moderate to advancedAustralia's sandstone, granite, and volcanic geology offers outstanding climbing across every difficulty level.
 The Blue Mountains west of Sydney are the most famous destination, with towering cliff faces, established routes, and guided half-day introductions for beginners.
-Queensland's Glasshouse Mountains and Kangaroo Point Cliffs in Brisbane offer shorter, accessible climbing closer to the coast.
+Queensland's Glasshouse Mountains rise dramatically from flat coastal plains and provide memorable sport climbing with panoramic views.
+Kangaroo Point Cliffs in Brisbane's inner suburbs offer floodlit evening climbing in an urban setting — a unique experience minutes from the CBD.

 Abseiling (rappelling) is the more accessible entry point — controlled descents down cliff faces give you the height exposure and views without needing climbing technique.
-Guided experiences provide all equipment and safety briefings.
+Guided experiences provide all equipment and comprehensive safety briefings.
+A good introductory guided abseil can be completed in under three hours.

 Rainforest Adventures

 🌿 All experience levelsQueensland's World Heritage rainforests — including the Daintree, Springbrook, and Lamington — are among the oldest on earth.
 Walk beneath towering canopies, swim in waterfall plunge pools, spot cassowaries and tree kangaroos, or zip-line through the treetops.
-The sensory richness of a rainforest is something photographs can't capture — the sound, the humidity, the scale of the trees.
+The sensory richness of a rainforest is something photographs can't capture — the sound, the humidity, the scale of the trees and the density of life.

 Why Book Adventure Tours with Cooee